zar-nicolas20/GlyphsApp-Package-Install/README.md

 # GlyphsApp-Package-Install
-Bash shell to install most of the Scripts and Plugins of Glyphs App
+This is a Bash shell file to install most of the Scripts and Plugins for GlyphsApp.

-This shell batch create a clone of most of the repositories of Glyphs's Plugins and scripts host in GitHub.
+This Bash shell creates a clone of most of the repositories of Glyphs's Plugins and scripts hosted in GitHub.

-Additionaly this scritp create a **sync_git_repos** in `/private/etc/cron.d/` that keep up-to-date the local repositories, doing `fetch` each 5 minutes.
+Additionaly, this script creates a **sync_git_repos** in `/private/etc/cron.d/` that keep up-to-date the local repositories, doing `fetch` each 5 minutes.

 # Install Notes:
 1. Download `GlyphsScriptsConfi.sh` from this repository